 Men rescue dogs stranded in Chennai floods.
 Watch

-“Humanity is still alive.
-Thank you, rescue team,” reads the caption posted along with a video that shows men rescuing two dogs standard in Chennai floods.

-Of the many videos posted online from the floods in Chennai, a video shared on X shows two men rescuing two dogs trapped on the side of the road.
-The clip captures how one of the men gently picks up the dogs and places them in a vehicle to take them away from the dangerous situation.
+Among the many videos posted online from the floods in Chennai, a video shared on X shows two men rescuing two dogs trapped on the side of a road.
+The clip captures one of the men picking up the dogs one by one and placing them inside a vehicle to save them from the flood water.

 Take a look at this rescue video of the dogs: